AriFordsham/GHCWiki/remote-gh-ci.md

 # Remote GHCi

+A patch to implement most of this is here: [ Phab:D1562](https://phabricator.haskell.org/D1562)

 This is a design page for implementing GHCi and Template Haskell by running the interpreted code in a separate process from GHC itself.

 ## Motivation